TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-10-30-what-can-you-learn-from-menstruation-and-symfony-releases.md

 **Why?** When I'm stuck with complicated architectural problem and can't figure it out, I take a break and **go for a walk**. **Just observing world around me**, absorbing inspiration without expectations - *serendipity*.

-To be honest, **many technology we use originated from the nature**.
+To be honest, **many technologies we use originated from the nature**.
 Processor and hard drives from brain, camera lenses from eyes and design pattern from pattern of nature.
 What else are falling leaves of tree in autumn?
 An **event subscriber**.

 ### Menstruation Cycle as Inspiration